Department of Applied Environmental Science

 For additional information from the Fog Water Collection Network in Coastal California, please visit FOGNET

-Click here to learn more about our Student Research Assistants
+Check out the Student Researchers web page to learn more about our Student Research Assistants.